-As a team lead, your job is to maximize your Quality Assurance (QA) team productivity.
+As a team lead, it is your duty to maximize your Quality Assurance (QA) team productivity.

 You need to objectively measure QA metrics first, and then share progress with the management.
 If you don’t measure productivity of your QA team, then chances are that you wouldn’t know if things have started moving south.
 You want to know who is actually working in your team and bringing about the desired results, as well as be cognizant of those who are not pulling their weight, and consequently, not producing expected results.

-Having this knowledge allows you to give appropriate appreciation and feedback, so that your team members can work accordingly and improve the areas they are lacking in.
-It’s just like looking at gauges and back mirrors while driving a car and steering it according to the situation—in other words, closely monitoring productivity keeps you abreast of which areas need to be worked upon and how to resolve them accordingly.
+Having this knowledge allows you to give appropriate appreciation and feedback, so that your team members can work accordingly and improve in the areas they are lacking in.
+Closely monitoring productivity keeps you abreast of the areas that need to be worked upon and how to resolve them accordingly.

-Furthermore, you need to establish the QA metrics for good performance with the management, so that you can review it periodically.
-Having an established criterion is helpful as it allows you to gauge performance of all QA team members according to the same metrics.
-That being said, you can still set different goals and agendas for team members, based on their individual performance levels.
+Furthermore, you need to establish QA metrics for good performance with the management, so that you can review them periodically.
+Having an established criterion is helpful as it allows you to gauge performance of all QA team members according to the same metrics and measure it against a set benchmark.
+That being said, you can still set different goals and agendas for team members, based on their individual tasks.

 “It’s important to get your clients on board with your process from the start.
 Once the expectations are understood, our approach is to prepare a high-level demo and then highlight how we solve their problem.
 We usually are on a time crunch and there’s a lot of work involved, especially if it is something the team isn’t familiar with.
 Having metrics in place, the team completes the breakdown of their long term goals into weekly goals which then translates into meeting timelines.”

 Simply put, productivity of any QA team is portrayed by the highest quality of software within timelines.
 After all, “Quality Assurance” is called as such for a reason; it refers to methods that indicate the topmost quality of a product or service, with minimum number of defects or issues.